lgwillmore/typemock/README.md

 This is not a symptom of the mocking tools being "bad" per say, it is a symptom of dynamically typed languages.
 We do not have compile time protections for us doing things with things which do not align with the contracts they define.

-But, in python, we do now have type hints.
+But, in python, we now have type hints.
 And so, we can explicitly define the contracts of our objects, and, if we have done this, we can mock them in a type safe way as well.
 This is what this library aims to help achieve.
 Type safe mocking.